AmineBak/Azure-MachineLearning-ClientLibrary-R/README.md

 # Azure-MachineLearning-ClientLibrary-R

-This package provides an interface to access web services on Microsoft Azure Machine Learning from your local R environment.
+This package provides an interface to access web services on Microsoft Azure Machine Learning (Azure ML) from your local R environment.
 There are three main functionalities:
-- publish: define a custom function or train a model and publish it to Azure
+- publish: define an R function or train a model and publish it to Azure ML as a web service
-- discover: browse web services that are available to your workspace
+- discover: browse web services that you have published
-- consume: use available web service from R in a variety of convenient formats
+- consume: use available web service direclty from R in a variety of convenient formats

 This is a technology preview.
 The APIs used by the package are still subject to change.
 Please send any bugs or comments you have to the maintainers listed.